tapasya/airsugar-iphone/readme.md

 pancake-ios: Sugar on Pancake
 An IOS Client for SugarCRM.

+You can download [Sugar on Pancake](http://itunes.apple.com/us/app/sugar-on-pancake/id528250369?ls=1&mt=8)  from itunes

 Please check-out the following video on youtube to see how it works: Coming Soon..

 Supported features